zacharysalloum/zacharysalloum.github.io/index.md

   <div class="stat"><div class="num">40+ hp</div><div class="label">continuous output</div></div>
   <div class="stat"><div class="num">&lt;55V</div><div class="label">operating voltage</div></div>
   <div class="stat"><div class="num">3×</div><div class="label">LMT 7065 motors</div></div>
-  <div class="stat"><div class="num">5-mile</div><div class="label">planing hull race</div></div>
+  <div class="stat"><div class="num">D-Stock</div><div class="label">Planing Hull</div></div>
 </div>

-This is an ongoing part of the University of Michigan Electric Boat Team's 2025/26 competition boat.
-We're headed to the 2026 PEP Workforce Development Competition, an electric boat race the American Society of Naval Engineers runs in Portsmouth, VA — a crewed, planing-hull sprint built for top-end speed, with only 9 turns across the whole 5-mile course.
-I've been on the outboard motor sub-team, responsible for building a fully electric outboard with at least 40 continuous horsepower, capped under 55V by competition rules.
-That voltage ceiling ended up shaping almost every decision we made.
+This ongoing project is a part of the University of Michigan Electric Boat Team's 2025/26 competition boat.
+Our team entered the 2026 PEP Workforce Development Competition - an electric boat race hosted by the American Society of Naval Engineers in Pourtsmouth, VA - in the crewed, planing hull division, which is a 5 mile circle-track race geared towards top-end speed.
+We are utilizing a D-Stock hull, which is light-weight and optimized for similar circle-track events.
+I worked on the outboard motor sub-team, where we are creating a light-weight electric outboard motor with at least 40 continuous horsepower at an operating voltage under 55V per the competition rules.

 <div class="body-grid" markdown="1">

 <div class="constraints-col" markdown="1">
 ### Constraints

-- Battery capped at 55.5V / 500Ah, no exceptions
+- Battery capped at 55.5V / 500Ah
-- Team goal: 40+ hp continuous, which is a lot to ask at that voltage
+- Team goal of 40+ hp continuous
-- No single motor on the market could get us there
+- Motor must be available
 - Gearbox had to be designed completely from scratch — light, reliable, and small enough to fit the powerhead

 </div>